Angelfish are some of the most spectacular-looking fish that you can keep in a marine aquarium.

-Angelfish are known carriers of parasitic nematodes.
-Infection by these nematodes can be fatal, and can spread to the other fish in your aquarium.
+Angelfish have known carriers of parasitic nematodes.
+Infection by these nematodes can be fatal and can spread to the other fish in your aquarium.

 Infected fish may display inflammation, cysts or bleeding.
 If you notice these symptoms in your fish, it’s important to separate them from the tank as quickly as possible.

 The parasite can be treated with a dewormer administered by a veterinarian that specializes in aquarium fish.